Applying to be a crowd-sourced funding intermediary

 To be a CSF intermediary, you must have an AFS licence that expressly authorises you to provide a crowd-funding service.
 Applicants should refer to the guidance set out in Regulatory Guide 262 Crowd-sourced funding: Guide for intermediaries (RG 262) in preparing their applications.

-Note: Applicants should be aware that, in many cases, the assessment of applications can depend on matters beyond the control of ASIC or an applicant, including the time taken to conduct standard intelligence checks and probity (good fame and character) validations with external organisations and, where relevant, international regulators.
+Note: Applicants should be aware that, in many cases, the assessment of applications can depend on matters beyond the control of ASIC or an applicant, including the time taken to conduct standard intelligence checks and probity (fit and proper person) validations with external organisations and, where relevant, international regulators.
 ASIC’s assessment should be considered in the context of general processing times for AFS licences which may take some months.

 CSF intermediaries or other entities seeking to offer secondary trading would typically require an Australian market licence or be exempt from the requirement to hold an Australian market licence. – see Regulatory Guide 172 Financial markets: Domestic and overseas operators (RG 172).